CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 =============================

 .. warning:: This implementation is still experimental.

-.. note:: This API of this model changed in version 0.17.0

 Aalen's Additive model is another regression model we can use.
 Like the Cox model, it defines the hazard rate, but instead of the linear model being multiplicative like the Cox model, the Aalen model is